thuie-isda/thuie-isda.github.io/_pages/People.md

 Peng Zhou is currently a lecturer with the School of Mechanical Engineering, Guizhou University, Guiyang, China.
 His current research interests include in Statistical modeling and monitoring for complex systems, Intelligent maintenance and health management.

 ### Bingjie He
-*Now in UC Berkeley*
+*UC Berkeley*
 <img src="/images/hebingjie.jpeg" width="25%">
 Bingjie He was a graduate student in Industrial Engineering, Tsinghua University.
 She received her Bachelor’s degree in Tsinghua University in 2020.
 Her research interest was transportation application, including urban flow prediction and anomaly detection.
+She is now pursuing her PhD degree in UC Berkeley, the US.
 [Research Graph](http://thuie-isda.github.io/images/何冰洁.pdf)

 ### Congyu Han
-*Now in National University of Singapore*
+*National University of Singapore*
 <img src="/images/congyuhan.jpeg" width="25%">
 Congyu Han was a Research Assistant in the Department of Industrial Engineering, Tsinghua University, China.
 She has graduated from the Master of Information Systems Management program (Business Intelligence & Data Analytics pathway) at Carnegie Mellon University in December 2020.
 Her research focuses on adaptive sampling in the context of deep learning framwork.
+She is now pursuing her PhD degree in National University of Singapore.